August 13, 2014

 Don’t let its small size fool you.
 Your iPhone holds a whole world of unlimited productivity inside.
-If you use Syncplicity for iPhone, you know some of what we mean.
+If you use Syncplicity by Axway for iPhone, you know some of what we mean.

 You know we mean anytime, anywhere access to reports, briefs, calendars, meeting notes, presentations, videos, and files of all sizes.
 You know we mean editing, syncing, and sharing, wherever and whenever, all from your iPhone.

 But we’d like to introduce you to more.
-The NEW Syncplicity app unleashes even more iPhone productivity.
+The NEW Syncplicity by Axway app unleashes even more iPhone productivity.

 We’d go on and on, but our new iPhone app is not just about new, added features.
 It’s about reimagining the possibilities with an entirely new iPhone experience.
 One that provides you with productivity, unbound.